 At first glance, objects in library QTEMP appear to be temporary.
 An outsider’s view of QTEMP implementation is that, for every job on the system, a unique QTEMP library exists; that you can access objects in QTEMP only from within its associated job; and that when a job ends normally, the job’s QTEMP library is deleted along with all the objects in it.

 The truth of QTEMP implementation, however, is somewhat different.
-If your System i is running under security level 50, every QTEMP library is actually a permanent object on the system.
+If your IBM i is running under security level 50, every QTEMP library is actually a permanent object on the system.
 When a job begins, the system creates a QTEMP library for the job and assigns an address for the library, as well as each object in it in the operating system’s permanent root address system.
 If a job or the system ends abnormally, on the next IPL the OS uses these addresses to locate all stranded QTEMP libraries and objects and clears them from the system.
 So, internally, QTEMP and the objects in it are permanent.

 At security level 50, IBM i no longer stores those addresses.
 Instead, the system treats every QTEMP library and its objects as temporary.
 That may sound better, but if a job or the system ends abnormally, the OS can’t automatically locate and delete the misplaced QTEMP library and its objects when you IPL.
 Therefore, when you implement security level 50, you need to execute the Reclaim Storage command more often to recover objects that get lost and then specifically delete them.
 Otherwise, you could have some serious storage issues.